(1883年~1964年)

 Named an Important Intangible Cultural Property Holder for kinma in 1985.
 Born in Nishihama-Shinmachi, Takamatsu City.

 He learned lacquerware techniques studying under his father, Isoi Joshin.
 He created a number of original techniques, including sekiso (laminating) which uses layers of shina veneer sheets to form a base material, as well as ofukubori, featuring dot carving with angular knives or scrapers.
 These techniques broadened the range of expression in the kinma style.
-He has worked to teach future generations as an instructor at the Kagawa Urushi Lacquerware Institute since 1968.

 He was awarded the Medal with Purple Ribbon in 1986, and the Order of the Rising Sun, Gold Rays with Rosette in 1998.